Huntarhio/predicting_housing_price/README.md

 # predicting_housing_price
 This repository consist of the data science process of predicting the housing price in Boston

+## Background

+This project is a requirement of the Udacith Data Scientist Nanodegree.
+The purpose of the project is to provide insights into the boston housing dataset and make inference where necessary.

 ### Table of Contents

 1. [Installation](#installation)